List of NCIS characters: Leon Vance

-Leon James Vance (Rocky Carroll) first appears in the season five episode "Internal Affairs" as the assistant director of the NCIS, and is named Director after the death of Jenny Shepard due to his position as NCIS Assistant Director and line of succession.
+Leon James Vance (Rocky Carroll) first appears in the season five episode "Internal Affairs" as the assistant director of the NCIS, and is named Director after the death of Jenny Shepard due to his position and the line of succession.

 In "Knockout" it is revealed that he was originally from Ohio, but grew up in Chicago where he trained to be a boxer.
 His wife states that Vance attended the United States Naval Academy and was commissioned as a 2nd lieutenant in the Marine Corps, but was forced to take a medical discharge before ever serving due to surgery to repair a detached retina suffered during his boxing career.
 However, Ducky later reveals to Gibbs that Vance's close childhood friend, Tyler Owens, who had died just prior to the start of the episode, also suffered a detached retina.
 Vance also reveals that it was this friend who decided that Vance should leave Chicago while he stayed behind.
 Vance says this despite his insistence to Gibbs that his friend was a Marine, though there is no record of his friend's service in the military.
 This episode strongly implies that Owens and Vance switched identities in order for the current Vance to have a future.
+In "Kill the Messenger," he undergoes surgery in order to obtain lung tissue samples for a biopsy because his doctor suspects that he has developed lymphoma.
+The tests reveal that he actually has sarcoidosis, a much less serious condition that quickly clears up on its own.

 More of Vance's background is revealed in "Enemies Domestic", in season eight.
 To play the young Vance, Rocky Carroll underwent make-up procedures that he described as "a little instant facelift".
 In 1991, Vance was a student at the Naval War College in Rhode Island, and began to take an interest in black operations.
 He even imagines one himself: Operation Frankenstein, which would later play a big part in the season eight finale.
 NIS (later renamed NCIS) takes an interest in him and he is recruited by Special Agent Whitney Sharp.